ViralTexts/gtr-clusters/clusters/18750702-sn89077510-AmericanInventions.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+ to use their knives on him
+&#x27;diligently, is all that saved the life of
+L„ in Devane.
+He was finally extri­
+jcuted Iran the jaws of the maddened
+monster, and escaped with u few
+painful, though not dangerous bruises
+and bites.
+The alligator was about
+eight feet in length, and it was with
+difficulty that six or eight strong and
+courageous men succeeded, after in­
+serting their knives in several tender
+places, in bringing him ashore.
+He
+fought desperately as long as life las­
+ted, and in his dying moments he set up
+a deafening roar almost equal to that
+of a lion.
 American Inventions .«Abroad. —The
 great American inventions, which have
 been adopted all over the world, are